-Your family’s history of addiction can cause you embarrassment, pain and confusion.
-Witnessing someone you love fall victim to substance abuse can fuel an array of emotions: anger, disbelief and disappointment.
+Your family’s history of addiction can cause you embarrassment, pain, and confusion.
+Witnessing someone you love fall victim to substance abuse can fuel an array of emotions: anger, disbelief, and disappointment among them.

 In children living in families with substance abuse, compliance is a survival tool…Children who grow up in a family with substance abuse become pseudo-adults, learning how to take care of their parents.

 It takes a lot of strength to stop the cycle of addiction and start fresh.
 Sharing your experience with others can help inspire those standing in your shoes.
 Your story has a message of courage and hope that can make a difference in many lives.